tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 #### Timestamp validation when a block has not received a polka

 The [POLRound](https://github.com/tendermint/tendermint/blob/68ca65f5d79905abd55ea999536b1a3685f9f19d/types/proposal.go#L29) in the `Proposal` message indicates which round the block received a polka.
-A negative value in the `POLRound` field indicates that the proposer did not previously see a polka for this block.
+A negative value in the `POLRound` field indicates that the block has not previously been proposed on the network.
 Therefore the validation logic will check for timely when `POLRound < 0`.

 When a validator receives a `Proposal` message, the validator will check that the `Proposal.Timestamp` is within `PRECISION` and `MSGDELAY` of the current Unix time known to the validator.